mrklaney/stocks-dashboard-lab/README.md

 | cp_fix 		| percent price change	|
 | lt 			| timestamp				|

 In order to do this, use the `EvaluateJsonPath` processor and configure it as shown in the picture below.
-You'll need to add new properties in the config pop-up and assign them these key-value pairs:
+You'll need to add new properties in the config pop-up and assign them these key-value pairs.
+Vertical characters are l (elles) and not 1 (ones):

 ![](https://raw.githubusercontent.com/DhruvKumar/stocks-dashboard-lab/master/images/10-configure-evaluate-json-path.png)